a5kin/xentica/docs/manual/installation.rst

 Installation Instructions
 =========================

-**Xentica** is planned to run with several GPU backends in future, like *CUDA*, *OpenCL* and *GLSL*.
+**Xentica** is planned to run with several GPU backends in the future, like *CUDA*, *OpenCL* and *GLSL*.
 However, right now, only *CUDA* is supported.

 .. warning::
    If your GPU is not CUDA-enabled, this guide is **not** for you.
-Framework will just not run, no matter how hard you try.
-You may check the `list of CUDA-enabled cards`_, if you have any doubts.
+The framework will just not run, no matter how hard you try.
+   You may check the `list of CUDA-enabled cards`_ if you have any doubts.

 .. note::
-   This page currently containing instructions only for Debian-like systems.
-If you are on other system, you still can use links to pre-requisites in order to install them.
+   This page is currently containing instructions only for Debian-like systems.
+If you are on another system, you still can use links to pre-requisites in order to install them.
 If so, please contact us by `opening an issue`_ on GitHub.
 We could help you if you'll meet some troubles during installation, and also your experience could